Sutured manifold hierarchies and the Thurston norm: Euler classes of taut foliations and the Thurston norm

-\bc Let $\mathcal F$ be a taut foliation on a compact oriented $3$-manifold $M$.
-If $S$ and $S'\subset M$ are two algebraically fully marked surfaces, then they are norm-minimising and their classes $[S]$ and $[S']$ lie on the same closed cone over a face of the Thurston ball. \ec \bp If $x([S])=0$, then the thesis automatically holds.
-We can therefore assume that $S$ and $S'$ have nonzero $\chi_-$ and are incompressible and $\partial$-incompressible.
-Indeed, compressions and $\partial$-compressions only increase the Euler characteristic of a surface.
-We can then isotope $S$ and $S'$ so that their oriented cut and paste $\hat S$ has no sphere nor disk components.
-For if such a component arose, an innermost argument shows that a component of $S\cap S'$ would bound a disk or be boundary-parallel in $S$ or $S'$.
-By incompressibility and $\partial$-incompressibility, we could then remove such an inessential intersection and repeat the argument.
-Here, we are using that $M$ is irreducible and $\partial$-irreducible, which follows by Novikov \cite{novikov} and the fact that $x([S])\ne 0$.
-After these isotopies, $\hat S$ is algebraically fully marked, because we have Since Lemma \ref{lemma: additivity} concludes the proof. \ep
+\bc Let $\mathcal F$ be a taut foliation of $(M,\partial M)$.
+If $S$ and $S'\subset M$ are two algebraically fully marked surfaces, then their classes $[S]$ and $[S']$ lie on the same closed cone over a face of the Thurston ball. \ec \bp Suppose first that the oriented cut and paste $\hat S$ of $S$ and $S'$ has no sphere and no disk components.
+In this case, $\hat S$ is algebraically fully marked, because we have Since Lemma \ref{lemma: additivity} concludes the proof.
+We will now argue that we can always restrict to the case where $\hat S$ has neither sphere nor disk components.

+After possibly discarding null-homologous components, assume that $S$ and $S'$ are incompressible and $\partial$-incompressible (see Remark \ref{rem: taut surfaces}).
+Suppose now that $\hat S$ has some sphere or disk component.
+An innermost argument shows that a component of $S\cap S'$ bounds a disk or is boundary-parallel in $S$ or $S'$.
+Since $M$ is irreducible and $\partial$-irreducible and $S,S'$ are incompressible and $\partial$-incompressible, we can remove such an inessential intersection via an isotopy of $S'$.
+After finitely many such isotopies, the oriented cut and paste of $S$ with the isotoped $S'$ has no sphere and no disk components. \ep